 Westboro’s home prices are certainly climbing too, but it is easy to see why this neighborhood is attracting so many new homebuyers and young families looking to settle down.
 Whether you are looking for a single-family detached home, townhome, or condo, this neighborhood has it all, and in a prime location too.
 If you need to commute for work, transit is easily accessible, as well as the highway.
 The Ottawa river hugs Westboro, so if you want to relax and enjoy a walk or bike ride along the water, you are in the right location!

-The real estate market in Hintonburg has definitely heated up with the average home selling for $600,000 and up.
+The real estate market in Hintonburg has definitely heated up with the average home selling for $800,000 and up.
 Resident’s love walking along Wellington Street to shop, grab a coffee, or eat at one of the many top-rated restaurants.
 It is easy to stay entertained in this neighborhood with all the live music at Elmdale Oyster House & Tavern or the Great Canadian Theatre Company and there are many local breweries around to taste-test their brews.
 Parliament Hill or the ByWard Market are about ten to 15 minutes away, or take the family to the Canadian Museum of Nature where you can learn all about Canada’s natural habitats, animals, and history.
 Find top local real estate agents in Ottawa to find the most affordable properties in this neighborhood.

 Our certified Ottawa REALTORS® can help you:

 Agent Name: Wadah A. | View Agent Profile>>

 "I have direct and personal contacts in the real estate business with developers, builders, renovators, inspectors, lawyers, city development planners, financial advisers, lawyers, and more."

 Agent Name: Claude J. | View Agent Profile>>